Title: | Functional Biogeography Analyses |

 with species covered by X% of traits.

-library("funbiogeo") data("species_traits") # Filter species that have at least 60% of the traits described new_species_traits <- fb_filter_species_by_trait_coverage( species_traits, threshold_traits_proportion = 0.6 ) # There are now only 93 species nrow(new_species_traits)
+# Filter species that have at least 60% of the traits described new_species_traits <- fb_filter_species_by_trait_coverage( woodiv_traits, threshold_traits_proportion = 0.6 ) # There are now only 93 species nrow(new_species_traits)

-library("funbiogeo") data("species_traits") # Filter species that have at least 60% of the traits described new_species_traits <- fb_filter_species_by_trait_coverage( species_traits, threshold_traits_proportion = 0.6 ) # There are now only 93 species nrow(new_species_traits)
+# Filter species that have at least 60% of the traits described new_species_traits <- fb_filter_species_by_trait_coverage( woodiv_traits, threshold_traits_proportion = 0.6 ) # There are now only 93 species nrow(new_species_traits)

 Selects traits (columns) for which the percentage of species without